Art in the Reading Rooms

 Six of the seven portraits hung on the east wall of the Martin Reading Room represent members of Charles Deering’s family.
-The final portrait, of French composer Erik Satie, is frequently out on exhibition loan.
+The final portrait, of French composer Erik Satie, was painted by Charles Deering's friend Ramón Casas and is often away from the room on exhibition loan.

 - ROGER DEERING (1884-1936) by Kenyon Cox, 1889

-Roger Deering was the son of Charles Deering and grandson of William Deering.
+Roger Deering was the son of Charles Deering, for whom the Deering Library is named.
 A noted philanthropist, Roger Deering left over $7 million in an unrestricted gift to Northwestern University upon his death in 1936.

 - WILLIAM DEERING (1826-1913) by Anders Zorn, 1899

-William Deering was the father of Charles Deering.
-He founded the Deering Harvester company which in 1902 merged to become the International Harvester Company.
-The company's chief farm implement was a harvesting machine with an automatic binder.
-William Deering pioneered its development in the 1870s and 1880s.
+William Deering was the father of Charles Deering, for whom the Deering Library is named.
+William Deering founded the Deering Harvester company which in 1902 merged to become the International Harvester Company.
+The company's chief farm implement was a harvesting machine with an automatic binder, and Deering pioneered its development in the 1870s and 1880s.
 He was a generous benefactor to several institutions, notably Northwestern University, the Garrett-Evangelical Theological Seminary, and Wesley Hospital in Chicago.
 The portrait was donated to Northwestern University by Charles Deering.

-Swedish artist Anders Zorn (1860-1920).
-Zorn was a close friend of Charles Deering, to whom Zorn gave the use of his studio in Paris in 1893.
-Zorn was an internationally recognized painter, etcher and sculptor who maintained studios in Paris and London.
+The Swedish artist Anders Zorn (1860-1920) was a close friend of Charles Deering, and gave Deering the use of his studio in Paris in 1893.
+Zorn was an internationally recognized painter, etcher, and sculptor who maintained studios in Paris and London.
 His skill with portraiture in particular secured a wide range of patrons throughout the world.
 His first visit to the United States was in 1893, as commissioner for the Swedish art section at the Chicago World's Fair.

 - ROGER DEERING (1884-1936) by Wayman Adams

-As noted in the description of the first painting above, Roger Deering was the son of Charles and Marion Whipple Deering.
-The Wayman Adams portrait, a gift of Mrs. Charles Deering, has been on permanent display in the Deering Library since 1938.
+As noted above, Roger Deering was the son of Charles Deering, for whom the Deering Library is named.
+The Wayman Adams portrait was a gift of his mother, Marion Whipple Deering (Mrs. Charles Deering) to the library, and has been on permanent display since 1938.

 - MARION WHIPPLE DEERING (1857-1943) by Wayman Adams